kamiviolet/php_mini_projects/README.md

 Please follow the official documentation to download the package for your own platform and go through the installation.

 ## Mini-project 1 (on-going)
-A most simplistic webpage with form handling, allowing users to register and be redirected to the confirmation page.
-The input data will be sanitized and stored in the mySQL database.
-The password will be hashed for security reason.
+A most simplistic webpage with form handling, allowing users to register and be redirected to the confirmation page.\n The input data will be sanitized and stored in the mySQL database.\n The password will be hashed for security reason.\n